▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 At the end of the 19th century, in Belgium there was a large number of herding dogs whose type was heterogeneous and their coats were of great diversity.
 In order to put order into this situation, some cinófilos (cinógrafos) enthusiasts formed a group led by Professor A. Reul, the school of veterinary medicine of Cureghem, who can be considered as a true pioneer and founder of the race.

-The 3 in April of 1892, the “Belgian Shepherd Dog Club” She wrote a first well detailed standard of the breed.
+The 3 in April of 1892, The “Belgian Shepherd Dog Club” drafted a first well-detailed standard for the breed..
 Was admitted a single race, with three varieties of hair.
 In any case, at that time, the Belgian Shepherd was only a dog of humble people and therefore a breed that still lacked prestige.
 Therefore, is not until 1901 that the first Belgian Shepherds were registered in the Book of Origins of the Société Róyale Saint Hubert (L.O.S.H.).

 In the course of the next few years, the leaders cinófilos fans to the Belgian Shepherd pursued tenaciously to unify the type and correct defects.
 We can affirm that towards the 1910 the type and character of the Belgian Shepherd were already established.